Zhichen6/zhichen6.github.io/_pages/about.md

 - **Adaptation and regulation of human-autonomous vehicle interactions**

 # 🔥 News
 - *2024.10.20*:  I will hold session **SB35: Learning in Transportation Network Modeling** at INFORMS Annual Meeting with my labmate Minghui Wu.
-Please attend my session if you are interested.
+Looking forward to seeing you in Seattle! draw on my expertise in machine learning theory, game theory, and optimization.
+[Poster](images/SB35_LearningInTransportationNetwork.pdf)
 - *2024.08*: &nbsp;🎉 The preprint of my latest paper [End-to-End Learning of User Equilibrium: Expressivity, Generalization, and Optimization](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4908029) with Dr. Yafeng Yin is available online.

 # 📖 Publications